First-Time Home Buyers Incentives in Ontario

 First-time home buyer incentives in Ontario have been designed to assist buyers in purchasing their first home.
 These programs provide eligible individuals with financial relief to offset some of the costs of buying their first home.

-In Ontario, there are many incentives designed for first-time buyers (FTB) that are provincially or municipally specific and others that are available federally throughout Canada:
+In Ontario, many incentives are designed for first-time buyers that are provincially or municipally specific, and others are available federally throughout Canada.

 Each program will vary, so it’s essential to read the fine print and ensure you and, if applicable, your spouse/partner qualify under each incentive’s definition of a first-time buyer (FTB) before applying.

 Qualifying for a mortgage in Ontario now requires a significant down payment or income to meet qualifying criteria.
-You need to make approximately $180K annually to qualify for the average-priced home in Ontario.
+You must make approximately $160k annually to qualify for the average-priced home in Ontario.

 Some areas of Ontario still have affordable homes for first-time buyers willing to relocate for home affordability.
 However, these homes are typically located in smaller towns further from city centres and in more remote areas of the province.